Free Kitchen Hacks eBook

 Looking for a simple, delicious way to prepare your sweet potatoes?
-This 5-Ingredient Maple Sweet Potato Casserole is the quickest, most delicious way to serve up your sweet potatoes on Thanksgiving and beyond.
+This Easy Maple Sweet Potato Casserole is the quickest, most classic way to serve up your sweet potatoes on Thanksgiving and beyond.

 The soft, pillowy clouds of whipped sweet potato laced with maple syrup are only made more delicious by topping them with ooey gooey toasted marshmallows.
 I mean, who doesn’t love a vegetable side dish that can pass as a dessert?